ISE-FIZKarlsruhe/ISE-FIZKarlsruhe.github.io/CourseProjects2019.md

 # Information Service Engineering Programming Course Projects
 ## Wintersemester 2018/19, Karlsruhe Institute of Technology (AIFB)

-<div style="text-align: justify">This page presents outcomes of the master student course _Information Service Engineering_ at KIT.
+<div style="text-align: justify">This page presents outcomes of the master student course <i>Information Service Engineering</i> at KIT.
 Four student groups chose open cultural heritage datasets, developed and evaluated their own web-based applications, thereby utilizing and improving their knowledge in semantic web technologies, natural language processing (NLP), and machine learning (ML).
-The data used in this course are open cultural heritage datasets made available by the [Coding da Vinci](https://codingdavinci.de/about/) initiative, which confronted the students with interesting and mostly uncharted data to explore.</div>
+The data used in this course are open cultural heritage datasets made available by the <a href="https://codingdavinci.de/about/">Coding da Vinci</a> initiative, which confronted the students with interesting and mostly uncharted data to explore.</div>

 Teaching Team: Russa Biswas, Maria Koutraki, Tabea Tietz, Rima Türker and Prof. Harald Sack